 For example, say an old lady suffers from a neurodegenerative disease which progresses in severity as she ages.
 Before she dies, she modifies her will to leave her entire estate to her retirement home boyfriend.
 A court can declare her will invalid due to her lack of capacity at the time the will was made if she was of unsound mind or did not have proper testamentary capacity.

-If you believe that an inheritance was lost because somebody executed a Will without the proper capacity, contact Michael P. Fleming, today for a free, no-obligation consultation.
+If you believe that an inheritance was lost because somebody executed a Will without the proper capacity, contact Michael P. Fleming lawyer in Houston, today for a free, no-obligation consultation.